President of Germany: Residences and office

 The official residence of the president is Bellevue Palace in Berlin.
 The president's second official residence is the Hammerschmidt Villa in Bonn, the former capital city of West Germany.

+Beginning in 2026, due to renovation works at Bellevue Palace, the president's seat in Berlin has temporarily moved to the official residence in the Spreebogen.

 Although these are the president's official residences, they do not live in Bellevue palace.
 Instead, it is only used as a ceremonial office.
-The president and their spouse live in a villa in Dahlem which is part of the Berlin borough of Steglitz-Zehlendorf.
+The president and their spouse live in Villa Wurmbach in Dahlem which is part of the Berlin borough of Steglitz-Zehlendorf.

 The Office of the President (Bundespräsidialamt) is a supreme federal authority.
 It organises the president's work, supports the president in the performance of their duties as head of state, and coordinate their working relationships with other parts of the German government and administration.
 Its top official, who takes precedence over all other German state secretaries, is the Head of the Office of the President (Chef des Bundespräsidialamts).

 The office and its staff advise the president, inform them of all developments in domestic and foreign affairs and carry out the instructions of the president or forward these to the corresponding ministry or authority.